mendigali/karbil-database/README.md

 ---
 # Query 2
-Show list of classes and their classrooms
+Show list of classes and their classrooms.

 **SQL command:**
 ```sql